How do I book my Flu and Covid appointment?

 Please do not attend with another person unless they are a carer.

-Please wear appropriate clothing so that you are ready for your injection.
+Please wear appropriate clothing so that you are ready for your injection in your arm.

-Please be aware that our practice sites will have limited parking due to the number of patients attending these clinics.
+Please be aware that some sites will have limited parking due to the number of patients attending these clinics.

 The autumn 2025 vaccination programme will target people who are at the highest risk of serious illness to protect the most vulnerable.